Chaloupky: Administrative division

+Etymology

+The name Chaloupky literally means 'little cottages' in Czech.

 Geography

 Chaloupky is located about 23 km southwest of Beroun and 48 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is at 722 m above sea level.
 The Záskalská Reservoir, built on the stream Červený potok, is located in the municipality.

 History

 The first written mention of Chaloupky is from 1648.

 Transport

 There are no railways or major roads passing through the municipality.